These will help clarify what you’re carrying out in the best terms and safest way. To see value for money and a fixed roof at the end of the day.

 Communication is critical, and not only knowing precisely the roof problem and cure but then clearly explaining it.

-On one extreme, this needs to be technical to specify what’s required, although on the other to help explain things in layman terms.
+On one extreme, this needs to be technical to specify what’s required, although, on the other, it needs to help explain things in layman's terms.

 Maybe there’s a sudden roof leak from the high winds in a different direction, moving water into areas it would not usually go.
-Or how water is managing to travel under flat roofs areas and parapet walls.
+Or how water manages to travel under flat roof areas and parapet walls.

 Everyone can then understand what needs doing and when.